-Dental extraction can be awfully simple, however they can be very difficult as well.
+Dental extraction can be fairly simple, however, they can also be very difficult.
 We provide step by step images on this website to help veterinarian collegues avoid complications.
-These are some of the potential complications associated with dental extractions that have been presented to us;
+These are some of the potential complications associated with dental extractions that have been presented to us:

 Abnormal secondary teeth

 Perforation of canals, eyes or sinuses